stevecoug/twitter-stream-api/UPGRADING.md

 * setLocationsByCircle has been removed, it is out of scope for this library, implement it yourself
 * You can no longer set the consumer key and consumer secrety with constants.
 * checkFilterPredicates is now addFilters

+## Tests

+Nearly impossible.
+Because it would mean emulating (mocking) an Oauth server which also streams content.

+For now, there's no test, if you have months for this, go ahead, PR.